InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/12-queues/queues-types.rst

 Task Queue
 ----------

-Messages from the queue are distributed among **all** subscribers but each message is recieved and processed by only **one** subscriber.
-This queue may be used to organize parallel processinf of tasks or data.
+Messages from the task queue are distributed among **all** subscribers but each message is received and handled by only **one** subscriber.
+This queue may be used to organize parallel processing of tasks or data.

 .. image:: /_images/taskQueue.png